 In addition to BTU requirements, there are many important factors to consider when selecting a portable air conditioner for your cooling application.

 - Ambient Temperatures - What is the temperature surrounding the unit?
-Each portable air conditioner has a different optimum operating temperature range.
-Different units are designed to work in specific areas such as the office, computer rooms, or high heat, commercial environments.
+Each portable air conditioner has a different temperature range for optimal performance.
+Some units won't work well above 100°F, for example.

 - Power Type - What forms of electrical power are available?
 The availability of electrical power is regularly a leading factor in unit selection.
 For example, in an application requiring three tons of cooling, a 3-ton unit may be the reasonable choice.
 However, a 3-ton portable air conditioner requires a 208-230 volt, single phase, 30-amp circuit.
 The same 3-tons of cooling can be achieved by using two 1.5-ton units, which can be operated from a standard plug.